HRemonen/Webster/README.md

 Webster is a python web scraping framework.
 Simple use, happy days.

 ## Installation

-NotImplemented
+Install Webster using one off the following methods\
+\
+Not Implemented\
-pip installation inc.
+pip installation incoming\
+\
 ```bash
 pip install webster
 ```
+\

-From requirements.txt
+From requirements.txt\
 ```bash
 pip install -r requirements.txt
 ```
+\
 ## Dependencies

-Use pipreqs to make new requirements.txt if new dependencies are added in PR
+Use pipreqs to make new requirements.txt\
+if new dependencies are added in PR\
+\
 ```bash
 pipreqs --force
 ```
+\

-Update dependencies if necessary
+Update dependencies if necessary\
+\
 ```bash
 pip install -U -r requirements.txt
 ```
+\
 ## Testing
-Webster uses Unittest for testing.
+Webster uses Unittest for testing.\
+\

-To run all the tests use the following command:
+To run all the tests use the following command:\
+\
 ```bash
 python -m unittest discover -v
 ```
+\

-Example: We want to test Parser module
+Example: We want to test Parser module\
-To run single module test use the following command:
+To run single module test use the following command:\
+\
 ```bash
 python -m unittest test.test_parser -v
 ```
+\
+\
 ### Coverage

-To run test coverage use coverage module
+To run test coverage use coverage module\
+\
 ```bash
 python -m coverage run -m unittest
 ```
+\
+\
 ## Creating new Crawler instance
 ```python
 from webster.crawler import Crawler